hmatzner/text-classification/README.md

 texts that do not belong to any of the other five categories.

 ### Getting Started
-The code can be executed from both .ipynb or .py versions, which are located in the main directory.
 In order to work, the two csv files must be located in the same directory, while the HTML files to read will be located in a folder named `html_files_Nov-24-2022`.
 For NDA reasons, the files used in this real-world project are not public.
 Variables and models will be saved in their respective directories, for what we will need to execute in the main directory the commands: